Lizette95/EDSA_ANALYSE_PREDICT/README.md

 ### FUNCTION 7: Stop Word Remover

-Stop Words Remover is a function which removes english stop words from tweets.
+Stop Words Remover is a function which removes English stop words from tweets.
 This function takes in a pandas dataframe as an input and returns the modified dataframe.